Request Assessment

 The HubSpot Academy’s content marketing course defines content marketing as “a strategic marketing and business process focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.”

 Some people differentiate copywriters and content writers by the actionability of their creations, arguing copywriters compel readers to take an action and content writers have broader goals like informing or entertaining.
-However, within the realm of inbound marketing, both roles have the same end goal, and the only differentiator is how far away from that goal the copy is.
+However, within the realm of inbound marketing, both jobs have the same end goal, and the only differentiator is how far away from that goal the copy is.

 “People think copywriting is specifically intended for somebody to take an action and content marketing writing is not necessarily that,” Karin says.
 “I would disagree.
-All copy is sales-focused copy, ultimately.
+All marketing copywriting is sales-focused copy, ultimately.
 We’re at a place in marketing where it needs to be so aligned with sales that you’re essentially one team, and all effort is driving to the same goal.”

 Without content, inbound marketing doesn’t work.
-Content is an essential part of delighting customers and keeping your flywheel spinning.
+Content is an essential part of your success, delighting customers and keeping your flywheel spinning.
 Your SEO and paid strategies draw visitors to your website, but your content is what keeps them there and keeps them coming back.

 What Do Content Marketing Copywriters Do?

 What don’t they do?
-Content marketing copywriters create landing page copy, e-books, video scripts, blog posts, social media calendars and more.
+Content marketing copywriters create landing page copy, e-books, video scripts, blog posts, social media posts, calendars and more.

 “We write content with a purpose,” Karin says.
 “The purpose isn’t necessarily the same as the action, although that’s also part of it.
 The purpose is not ‘to sell’ or ‘to get somebody to click.’
 It might be, instead, to inform a group of people that there’s a better way for them to run their demand generation program and assist them in doing that.”